MichalPokrzywa/MichalPokrzywa/README.md

 <h1 align="center">Hello, I'm Michał Pokrzywa</h1>
 <h3 align="center">Unity Developer | Game Designer | Bachelor of Engineering in computer science at Silesian University of Technology</h3>

 Hello, welcome on my profile.
 I am computer science student at Silesian University of Technology.
+Currentlly working in Radikate.
 I have passion for gaming, creating games and learning new things.
 My main goal is to work in gaming industry, where i can create experience for other players to enjoy.

 Finished Projects: